Why share stories?

 Changing minds through sharing stories

-Your stories are changing the way things are done!
+Your stories can change the way things are done!
 The Dundee Recovery Stories film series captures the personal accounts of 18 Dundonians who have lived experiences of mental health difficulties and recovery.

 This film and others in the series are being used to raise awareness, encourage conversations and influence attitudes, policy and practice across Scotland.
 We invite you to use the films and story sharing resources to get people in your organisation, service or community thinking about what recovery and wellbeing means for them.